 SCOR UK has well established risk management processes in place to monitor the evolution of its risk profile and the expected impact on solvency, for instance when it considers material new initiatives.
-As part of its ORSA process, SCOR UK assesses the financial impact of a range of possible adverse scenarios, including combinations of severe events.
-This enables the resilience and sensitivity of the current and planned solvency positions to be tested and possible management actions to be identified.
+As part of its ORSA process, SCOR UK assesses the expected financial and capital impact of the Company's objectives over a multi-year horizon, as well as impacts of a range of severe but possible adverse scenarios, including combinations of severe events.
+This enables the adequacy, resilience and sensitivity of the current and planned solvency positions to be tested and possible management actions to be identified.
 Bespoke sensitivity studies are conducted at the request of Management and the Board.

 The minimum capital requirement that meets the regulator's solvency requirement is calculated quarterly and presented annually to the Board.
-In case of large movements or significant changes in the portfolio, the capital figures are stress tested and also presented to the Board.
+Deviations to the business plan are monitored to ensure that, in the case of large movements or significant changes in the portfolio, the capital figures are stress tested and also presented to the Board.
 SCOR UK produces and evaluates scenarios, providing comfort that the impact of such events on SCOR UK's current solvency would be limited.
+These include the analysis of adverse scenarios in the own risk and solvency assessment process.

-Sensitivity to underwriting risk (SCOR UK's most significant risk) is evaluated through a variety of mechanisms explained in section B.3.2.3 - Identification and assessment of risks.
+Sensitivity to underwriting risk (SCOR UK's most significant risk) is evaluated through a variety of mechanisms explained in section B.2.1.1 - Management of underwriting risks related to P&C business.
 Through its invested assets being dominated by bonds, SCOR UK is sensitive to interest rate and spread risk.